SelwynLatog/ROM-inator/README.md

 ## ROM-inator

-# ROM-inator is a computer vision–based workout engine that tracks reps, form, and fatigue in real time.
-Not just rep counting —
+# ROM-inator is a computer vision–based workout and biomechanics engine that tracks reps, form, and fatigue in real time.

 it measures concentric & eccentric durations, form integrity, and fatigue per rep and set.
 Think of it as a workout logger that actually understands effort… and yells at you when you perform shitty reps.